-Students are given the task, in small groups, of planning a play-based activity using the following information:
+In your small group, planning a play-based activity using the following information:

-- The children you are working with live in an informal settlement without basic facilities. - They are 7 8 years old, a mixed gender group, speaking many languages at home. - Two children in the class have hearing difficulties. - You have access to copies of the CAPS Foundation Phase curricula
+- ♦ The children you are working with live in an informal settlement without basic facilities. - ♦ They are 7 8 years old, a mixed gender group, speaking many languages at home. - ♦ Two children in the class have hearing difficulties. - ♦ You have access to copies of the CAPS Foundation Phase curricula - ♦ The materials you have are